-The Soviet Union has already accepted shot will take place, the principle of seismic monitoring net- clandestine testing.

-works within its borders by agreeing to a private exchange agreement between the U.S. Natural Resources Defense Council and the Soviet Academy of Sciences, under which monitoring stations have been established in both countries.
+The Soviet Union has already accepted the principle of seismic monitoring networks within its borders by agreeing to a private exchange agreement between the U.S. Natural Resources Defense Council and the Soviet Academy of Sciences, under which monitoring stations have been established in both countries.